 Finally, schools need to provide an environment that promotes wellness instead of thinness.
 Does your school and/or school staff:

-- Recognize and provide counseling for students under stress?
+Recognize and provide counselling for students under stress?

 If you answered yes to all of these, then your school is a true advocate for student health.